apache/tajo/tajo-docs/src/main/sphinx/partitioning/column_partitioning.rst

     phone     TEXT
   ) PARTITION BY COLUMN (country TEXT);

-Now your users will still query on ``WHERE country = '...'`` but the 2nd column will be the original values.
+Let us assume you want to use more partition columns and parquet file format.
 Here's an example statement to create a table:

 .. code-block:: sql